GeoAware-VLA: Implicit Geometry Aware Vision-Language-Action Model: Experimental Setup

 \subsection{Real-World Experiments}

 To evaluate our approach in the real world, we established a tabletop manipulation environment featuring a Realman 65B robotic arm.
-We collected a custom dataset by tele-operating the arm using a Meta Quest VR controller.
-The scene is captured from two fixed, distinct camera viewpoints to provide multi-view observations for the policy.
-The setup is shown in figure \ref{fig:real-setup}.
+We collected a custom dataset by tele-operating the arm using a Meta Quest VR controller, gathering 50 demonstrations per task.
+The scene is captured from two fixed, distinct camera viewpoints to provide multi-view observations for the policy, results are reported over 20 rollouts per task.
+The setup is shown in Fig.~\ref{fig:real-setup}.
+We evaluate on the following five tasks:

-\begin{enumerate} \item \textbf{``put both cups on the plate'':} Pick up two separate cups and place both of them onto the plate.
-This is a multi-object manipulation task inspired by Libero Long tasks.

-\item \textbf{``pick the blue cup and place it in the bowl which is on top of the plate'':} Pick up the blue cup and place it inside a bowl, which is itself positioned on a plate.
-This task tests the ability to place an object into a nested target.

-\item \textbf{``pick the pineapple out of the pot and place in between the cups'':} This task tests the understanding of spatial relationships by requiring the robot to pick up a pineapple and place it between two other objects.

-\item \textbf{``move the pineapple to the pot and the roll to the plate'':} Perform two distinct pick-and-place actions: moving the pineapple to the pot and moving the roll to the plate.
-This is inspired by tasks from Libero Long.

-\item \textbf{``stack the blue cup on top of the white one'':} A stacking cups task which requires high degree of precision for stable vertical alignment especially hard in novel views. \end{enumerate}
+\begin{enumerate}[label=\textbf{T\arabic*}] \item \textbf{``put both cups on the plate'':} Multi-object placement evaluating sequential manipulation (inspired by Libero Long). \item \textbf{``pick the blue cup and place it in the bowl which is on top of the plate'':} Object placement into a nested target structure. \item \textbf{``pick the pineapple out of the pot and place in between the cups'':} Complex spatial reasoning requiring precise placement relative to multiple objects. \item \textbf{``move the pineapple to the pot and the roll to the plate'':} Distinct, sequential pick-and-place operations across multiple targets (inspired by Libero Long). \item \textbf{``stack the blue cup on top of the white one'':} High-precision manipulation demanding stable vertical alignment, which is particularly challenging from unseen views. \end{enumerate}